theadg/100characters/README.md

-# 100characters
+# 100characters | Online freedom wall

-An online freedom wall
+Sometimes, all you need is 100 characters (or less) to express yourself.

 🌈 Anonymity, No Strings Attached:
 No profiles, no followers – just your thoughts .
 Feel free to be your authentic self without the weight of online personas.
 Anonymity is the name of the game, allowing you to express without inhibition.